kld1997/CS3398_JavaChess_GroupProject/README.md

 * Felipe Rodriguez

   -        The user profile has been completed as a constructor that will inititate the players ELO score along all other information such as name, username, date of birth, etc.

+           Things I will be working on:
+           - I will get with guillermo to implement the user profile option in the menu
+           - Create a customizable timer for players to use
+           - Creating an ELO grading system that will be integrated in user profiles
+           - add a playlist feature that will allow users to play their own music or go with the classical music integrated

+           Things I am thinking about incorperating
+           - a feature that shows the odds of a player winning without music then comparing to results once music is played
+           - a news feed to let competative players know when there is an in person tournament going on via zipcode